Skip to content

 4. Pass opportunity data to kick-off form

-Pattern 2: Launch from support ticket
+Launch from a support ticket

 1. Trigger: Zendesk - New ticket